 “Thanks to the large amount of opportunities that we offer, a vast majority of our students easily find internships, co-ops and full time positions,” he explained.

 Brad Perkins is a construction engineering lecturer at ISU’s Department of Civil, Construction and Environmental Engineering.
 He also advises the ISU MCA Student Chapter.
 Perkins backs up Kalsch’s statements –especially when it comes to earning scholarships and gaining industry knowledge.

 “[ISU MCA] allows students to make an informed decision so that, when they pick their job out of Iowa State, it’s not just a job, but the job that they want,” Perkins said of the organization’s networking events.

-The student chapter of ISU MCA previously earned 2016 Chapter of Excellence Grant in 2016 as well as previous years.
+The student chapter of ISU MCA earned a MCA Chapter of Excellence Grant in 2016 as well as previous years.

 If you are interested in up-to-date news concerning civil, construction and environmental engineering student organizations at Iowa State, check out our Facebook, Twitter and LinkedIn pages (Iowa State University Civil, Construction and Environmental Engineering and ISUConE).